BrianDunneKK/JavaScriptGames/Hangman/Stage3/README.md

-# Hangman - Stege 3
+# Hangman - Stage 3
 JavaScript game created by CoderDojo Kilkenny

 This is Stage 3 in the development of Hangman.